Last Updated: 5th February 2023

 Dear Mr Johnson,

-I am John Smith, a tenant of your house for quite a long period of time and have always paid my rent in time.
+I am John Smith, a tenant of your house for quite a long period of time and have always paid my rent on time.
 However, this time I am requesting you to kindly allow me to pay the rent late for the month of November.

-My prolonged illness has caused financial hardship for me.
+My prolonged illness has caused some financial hardship for me.
 I have been hospitalized with an undisclosed illness and missed eighteen consecutive days from work.
 The time away from my office has reduced my monthly income substantially.
 Moreover, the hospital bill has drained my savings.
 In consequence, I am a bit short of readies.
-I am afraid I can not pay the rent for November in time and want to know if an extension is possible.
+I am afraid I can not pay the rent for November in time and I want to know if an extension is possible.

-Because of my previous good rental record, I hope you will allow this first time extension for me.
+Because of my previous good rental record, I hope you will allow this first-time extension for me.
 I can assure you that I will be able to pay the rent by November 20th, plus any late fees associated with this delinquent rent.

 I appreciate your prompt response.
 You can reach me at +02-87490837 if there is a problem.